 Executives and professionals like this Suremed medical aid option.
 So do workers and other “blue collar workers”.

 For those looking for Suremed medical aid options that provide extensive hospital cover, the Shuttle Options are very worthwhile.
 The Suremed “preferred provider network” provides the major medical benefits, as well as out-of-hospital benefits.

 In terms of the choice of Suremed medical aid options, this is the obvious one for those who are happy to use a good quality network.

 All the services provided for members opting for the Explorer medical aid plan are supplied by the Prime Cure network, except for hospitals and specialists that have separate lists.
-When it comes to hospitalisation, the medical scheme will cover hospitals that belong to the Netcare group of hospitals that have facilities throughout South Africa.
+And when it comes to hospitalisation, the medical scheme will cover hospitals that belong to the Netcare group of hospitals that have facilities throughout South Africa.
 Then there is a list of “preferred provider specialists” that members have access to if they want these services to be covered by the medical aid.

-The Prime Cure network used by specified Suremed medical aid options comprises general practitioners (GPs), dental practitioners, pharmacies and optometrists.
+Importantly, the Prime Cure network used by specified Suremed medical aid options comprises general practitioners (GPs), dental practitioners, pharmacies and optometrists.
 These provide an excellent medical and health care service which blue collar workers in particular appreciate.